jimmycgz/iac-infrastructure-as-code/README.md

 # Infrastructure as Code
 My Collections using Terraform, Ansible, Chef and Linux scripting.
 Refer to file Issue_log for issue details and resolutions.

+# Issue Log
+See details at Issue_Log.md including the defect of non-state resources like local-exec

 # Use Terraform to setup API workload infra in AWS:
 This repo uses multiple higher level of terraform functions and provisioners more effectively building Cloud infrastructure, like:
 * Count  : create multiple resources